-When switched on at the power point, a 'beep' will be heard after 2 seconds, once the MEPS (Minimum Energy Performance Standards) power supply has stabilised.
-This is followed by a rising 'whoop' sound; a number of beeps indicating its Firmware version; if set higher then 1⁄2 way, Left then Right volume controls are 'run down' till both set at 1⁄4; a quick series of clicks from the Power-On Self-Test of all relays and indicating lights; concluded by a rising 'ta-dah' tone indicating that all is well.
-(See "Firmware" page at end of manual for a complete listing.)
+Turning the amplifier on and off Your amplifier utilises either a key switch (or a rocker/toggle switch) as the on/off control.
+For rocker/toggle switch versions, flick the switch on the front panel to turn the amplifier on and off.
+For key switch versions, insert the key provided into the lock.
+When the key is vertical, the power is off.
+To turn on the power, rotate the key clockwise a quarter turn to the "3 o'clock" position.
+Whenever power is first applied to this remote-controlled amplifier When switched on at the power point, a beep will be heard after 2 seconds, once the MEPS (Minimum Energy Performance Standards) power supply has stabilised.
+This is followed by a rising 'whoop' sound; a number of beeps indicating its Firmware version; if set higher than 1⁄2 way, Left then Right volume controls are 'run down' till both set at 1⁄4; a quick series of clicks from the Power-On Self-Test of all relays and indicating lights; concluded by a rising "ta-dah" tone, indicating that all is well.
+(See "Firmware" page at end of manual for complete listing.)
 N.B.
-For the Remote Control to operate, the key must be in the On position, and then Power On/Off is via the remote control handset only.
+Remote Control models will only operate with the key in the On position, and then Power On/Off is via the remote control handset only.
 (If mislaid, check in Troubleshooting.)
-Toggling the Amp Power button returns unit to StandBy.
+Toggling the Amp Power button returns unit to Standby.
+Toggle Amp Power button to On; select Home Theatre mode via the Input button marked HT.
+Checking the colour of the light over the key switch, toggle the HT input between the modes blue for Stereo, and yellow for Home Theatre.